 When you’ve added all the tenants for this lease, the next step is to set their Tenant Portal access and whether or not you require Renters Insurance.

-Resident Portal: If toggled on, DoorLoop will send an email invite to the tenants using the email address you entered in their contact info.
-If you did not enter an email address, no invite is sent.
+Tenant Portal: If toggled on, DoorLoop will send an email and text invite to the tenants using the email address or phone number you entered in their contact info.
+If you did not enter an email address or phone number, no invite is sent.

 No worries if you don’t have an email address for your tenant or you aren’t ready to turn on tenant portal access yet—you can always turn it on later!